The “$695 MSRP for only $299!” bikesdirect.com myth

 Test-riding Road Bikes

 So you’ve decided you want a new road bike, and plan to test-ride a couple.
 Here’s a few things that will help you get a fair comparison and make the right choice!
-Note that this article is entirely brand & material neutral, but altruism aside, we’d still like you to buy your next bike from Chain Reaction in Redwood City or Los Altos, California. :-)
+Note that this article is entirely brand & material neutral, but altruism aside, we’d still like you to buy your next bike from Chain Reaction in Redwood City California. 🙂

 What the shop will require